-“We’ve invested in some technology in recent months to install electronic pads that capture IDB [involuntary denied boarding] acknowledgement from customers,” said Delta Air Lines’ spokesman Morgan Durrant.
-“Think: credit card signature pad at your grocery store.
+“We’ve invested in some technology in recent months to install electronic pads that capture IDB [involuntarily denied boarding] acknowledgment from customers,” said Delta Air Lines’ spokesman Morgan Durrant.
+“Think credit card signature pad at your grocery store.
 Compensation is then issued.”

 A United representative noted that only one passenger for every 10,000 was involuntarily denied boarding in 2013.
 The airline carried 76 million customers last year.
 “When necessary, we solicit volunteers with alternate transportation and compensation.
 In the rare instances that there aren’t enough volunteers, we give compensation that meets all regulatory requirements to any customer who is involuntarily denied boarding,” United spokesman Rahsaan Johnson said.

 According to AirHelp, compensation for a delayed, canceled or overbooked flight could be up to about $825 per passenger—plus meals, phone calls and hotel stays—for passengers traveling to or from Europe on an EU carrier, or on a carrier from non-EU members Iceland, Norway or Switzerland.
 (Exemptions are made if an airline can prove the delay was caused by circumstances outside the airline’s control, such as bad weather.)

 AirHelp’s new service for U.S. travelers helps them figure out if they are eligible for compensation and, for those who don’t want to pursue a claim on their own, offers to process the claim “including going to court if necessary” for a 25 percent contingency fee payable only if a claim is successful.